backstage/community-plugins/workspaces/sentry/plugins/sentry/README.md

 yarn --cwd packages/app add @backstage-community/plugin-sentry
 ```

 2. Import the sentry card or content into the frontend.
-If using the standard BAckstage frontend, follow step 2A, and if using
+If using the standard Backstage frontend, follow step 2A, and if using
    the [new alpha frontend system](https://backstage.io/docs/frontend-system/), follow step 2B instead.

 A. Add the `EntitySentryCard` to the EntityPage: